💊

 Pharmacy Technician Training in Alabama

 The average pharmacy technician in Alabama earns around $38,350 per year, with experienced professionals earning significantly more.
-Job growth in this field is projected at 5% over the next decade.
+Job growth in this field is projected at 5% over the next decade, making it a strong career choice for job security and long-term earning potential.